| Duration: | 10 Day(s) - 9 Night(s) |

 Political issues are very sensitive in Tibet.
 It is not advisable to discuss the Tibet issue with the local Tibetans.

-Not Do in Photography: You should also realize that not all the Tibetans would like to be photographed, especially the Tibetan women.
+Not Do in Photography: You should also realize that not all Tibetans would like to be photographed, especially the Tibetan women.
 You’d better ask for their permission before you take pictures.

 Traditions and Customs: